StackExchange/dnscontrol/documentation/styleguide-doc.md

 Please spellcheck documents before submitting a PR.

 Don't be surprised if Tom rewrites your text.
-He often does that to keep the documentation consistent and make it more user-friendly.
+He often does that to keep the documentation consistent and make it more approachable by new users.
 It's not [because he has a big ego](https://www.amazon.com/stores/author/B004J0QIVM).
 Well, not usually.